 It was nice to know I had something in common with sea turtles……we both love broccoli!

 The National Oceanic and Atmospheric Agency (NOAA) recommends you remain 50 m from sea turtles in the wild.
 Being this close and having the turtles come to me as I fed them was a privilege.

 The staff at Sea Life Park prepare a fixed amount of turtle food daily.
 Once visitors purchase all the food, there is no more available.
 They do this to ensure the turtles are not overfed.

 If you are ever in Oahu, make the trip to Sea Life Park.
-Feeding sea turtles up close will be something you will never forget.
+Feeding these majestic creatures up close will be something you will never forget.
 Plus, you’ll see an endangered monk seal too!